 - 11.1.
-CAEP and the State enter into this partnership agreement for the five (5)-year period beginning September 1, 2020 and ending on August 30, 2025. - 11.2.
+CAEP and DEED enter into this partnership agreement for the three (3)-year period beginning 9/1/2017 and ending on 8/31/2010. - 11.2.
 The Parties will review this agreement at least annually and, as necessary, propose any amendment deemed appropriate and which may be adopted upon the agreement of the Parties. - 11.3.
 Should any provision of this agreement be determined to be in conflict with CAEP policy, including the policies of the Accreditation Council and Appeals Council, CAEP policy will be the prevailing authority and this agreement will be required to be amended to resolve the conflict. - 11.4.
 Notwithstanding the annual review described above, this agreement may be modified by consent of the Parties at any point.

-9/23/2020

-Christopher Koch, President DATE

-Council for the Accreditation of Educator Preparation

-By signing this agreement, the undersigned agrees to be bound by the terms outlined above, and affirms that he or she has the authority to enter into this agreement on behalf of the State.
+Christopher Koch, President Council for the Accreditation of Educator Preparation DATE Council for the Accreditation of Educator Preparation By signing this agreement, the undersigned agrees to be bound by the te that he or she has the authority to enter into this agreement on behalf of Michael Johnson, Commissioner Alaska Department of Education and Early Development DATE